hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 - **Symptoms**: Users receive repeated authentication prompts or error banners when adding a Dataverse API token.
 Draft datasets and private files remain inaccessible even after entering a key.
 - **Resolution**: Confirm that the token was copied without leading or trailing spaces and that it has not expired on the Dataverse server.
 Instruct the user to edit the repository entry under **Repositories → Settings** and re-enter the token, ensuring it is saved for future sessions.
 Ensure that the API key has rights to access the dataset they want to explore.
 - **Escalation**: Capture the Dataverse version and error message for engineering review if authentication still fails against a supported release.

+### Update or delete a saved repository API key
+- **Symptoms**: A user needs to rotate credentials or remove repository access after leaving a project but cannot find where saved API keys live.
+- **Resolution**: Open **Repositories → Settings** to view every repository Loop has cached.
+From this page you can edit the existing API key value or delete the entire repository entry, which clears the stored credential and any connector-specific settings.
+Updating the key takes effect immediately—no restart is required.
+Take into account that Upload Bundles can optionally store API keys local to the bundle instead of globally, so, it is advised to review all related Upload Bundles after updating/removing the global API key for that repository, in case they need to be updated/deleted too to maintain consistency.
+- **Escalation**: If the UI refuses to save changes, capture a screenshot and collect the user’s `~/.loop_metadata/repos/repo_db.yml` file so engineering can validate the stored credentials format before filing a bug.

 ### DOI or dataset URL does not work in the Explore bar
 - **Symptoms**: Pasting a DOI or dataset URL results in an error banner or no action.
 The user may be unsure which formats are accepted.